 - Highest Rates among its peers.

 Most of the other companies have tree rates that start at 7 ¢ or 8 ¢.
-Haveman Brothers guarantees a minimun of 9 ¢.
-Even that is only on the nicest blocks.
-The majority of the plant starts at 9.5 ¢ and goes up from there.
+Haveman Brothers guarantees a minimun of 11 ¢.
+Even if it's cream and you are dropped off right at your piece it's still 11.

 - Tree price is the base price.